Postal (comics): Plot

 Because of Isaac's return and other events, some townspeople begin to lose faith in Laura as a leader.
 She collapses from stress and Eden's doctor suggests she prepare a succession plan.
 He tells her that no one fears Mark, and that Maggie would be a better choice.
 Instead, Laura makes Mark the temporary Mayor so she can see how he performs.
 Mark is unhappy in this role.
 Soon thereafter, Molly escapes her prison and tries to kill Laura.
 Mark and Maggie intervene and kill Molly.
 In exchange for saving her life, Laura agrees to resume her duties as Mayor.

 Meanwhile, FBI Agent Bremble has been trying to investigate Eden.
 Tired of being stonewalled by his superiors, he goes rogue and locates Isaac.
 Although Bremble despises Isaac, they agree to work together because they both want to destroy Eden - Bremble because it offends his sense of justice, and Isaac because it is not what he intended it to become.
 Together they threaten Schultz, who tells Laura that he is scared and wants to run away with his money and daughter.
 Laura kills him instead.
 When Isaac and Bremble invade Eden, Bremble kills Isaac's other followers.
 Laura publicly reveals that Bremble has been her mole the whole time, then beats Isaac with a shotgun.
 This event restores the town's faith in her leadership.

-Later, Laura fakes her death and leaves Eden with her lover, Sheriff Marcum.
+Later, Laura fakes her death and leaves Eden with her lover, Sheriff Magnum.
 Mark begins acting as the mayor with the town's support and learns Maggie is pregnant.
 He does not want his family line to continue, but she wants to have a child.
 Mark agrees to keep her happy.
 To prevent his father from corrupting his child, Mark has Isaac brought to him and uses a screwdriver to give Isaac a lobotomy.
 Maggie miscarries soon after and becomes the new sheriff of Eden.
 She is called to a murder scene where a man has killed his wife.
 Maggie kills him, then finds their newborn daughter in a crib.
 She and Mark adopt the child.

 In Postal: Deliverance, Mark and Maggie struggle with their respective roles as mayor and sheriff of Eden while also trying to raise a child.
 Meanwhile, Laura and Marcum attempt to enjoy their retirement in Florida when a young boy in danger awakens Laura's violently protective instincts.